Master of Science

 Background: The relationship between diet quality and obesity is unknown in Canadian adults.

 Objectives: The objective of this study is to examine the association of diet quality with obesity in Canadian adults.

 Methods: Data were taken from the 2004 Canadian Community Health Survey.
 Three indices were constructed using diet recall data: Diet Quality Index (DQI), Healthy Eating Index (HEI) and Glycemic Index (GI).
 Obesity was measured with body-mass index.
 Various confounders were also controlled.
 Latent-class and ordered probit modeling were used to investigate the association between diet quality and obesity.

 Results: Latent-class analysis suggested that the association between diet quality and BMI varied across two latent BMI classes, with DQI/HEI having a stronger association with BMI in the high-BMI class.
 DQI/ HEI were also associated with increased probabilities of overweight/obese.
 GI was not statistically significant.

 Conclusions: DQI and HEI are associated with lowered risk of overweight/obesity, and lowered BMI in the high-BMI class of Canadians.

 Sundararajan, Kalaivaani, "The Relationship between Diet Quality and Obesity in Canadian Adults: Evidence from the 2004 Canadian Community Health Survey" (2012).
-University of Western Ontario - Electronic Thesis and Dissertation Repository.
+Electronic Thesis and Dissertation Repository.
 Paper 372.